tim-mei/space-invaders/README.md

 5/27 - experimented with alien movement and cannon movement

 5/30 - *(lots of work)* got cannon movement functioning, alien movement functioning, alien shooting functioning, and cannon shooting functioning

+5/31 - started the process of player death

+6/2  - bullet hitboxes work; properly despawn when hitting an alien or the player

+6/3  - tweaked the formula for the hitbox; player properly dies and respawns; put a limiter on the firing rate of the player

+6/5  - got alien hitboxes working, the points system, and started working on a new move method for the aliens